nerysjimenez/register/README.md

 Guest Registration Application

     Nerys Jimenez
-    Programming Assignment for the Programmer position at Royal Caribbean
+    Programming Assignment for the Programmer position

     Create a HTML form with the following fields:
     - Text Fields for Personal Identification, First Name and Last Name